 In Balanced Rock State Park you’ll find several primitive, tent-only camping sites.
 Don’t expect any fancy amenities here, this is real backcountry camping.
 These are also among the most popular campgrounds in the area during the summer season, however, so make sure to book early!

 7. Bruneau Dunes State Park

-One of the best campgrounds in Idaho is just 60 miles away from Boise at Bruneau Dunes SP.
+One of the best campgrounds in the Gem State is just 60 miles away from Boise at Bruneau Dunes SP.
 Located inside the park are some of the tallest freestanding dunes in all of North America.
 Have fun in this life-size sandbox hiking, climbing, or sledding down the dunes!